Oakland County Michigan assistance programs.

 Rochester Area Neighborhood House - Provides the low income with general financial assistance for emergency needs on a case-by-case basis.
 1234 Inglewood, Rochester, MI 48307, number (248) 651-5836

-Assistance for the holidays can be obtained from non-profit agencies.
+Free assistance for the holidays can be obtained from non-profit agencies.
 Several Oakland County area churches and charities help low income families, seniors, and the youth in the community.
 Many volunteers also contribute to the programs.
 Find free gifts, toys, clothing, and receive a meal at Thanksgiving or Christmas.
-More information.
+More information on free holiday help in Oakland County MI.

 Troy People Concerned – The non-profit offers the less fortunate with rent, mortgage and utility bill assistance.
 2045 Austin Dr., Troy, Michigan 48083, call (248) 528-9197